e23e/Billing-Soft-Python/README.md

 # Bugs
-This software may conatins many bugs, If you found any bugs you can report it via mailto:merbin8300@gmail.com
+This software may conatins many bugs(Functional/Security), If you found any bugs you can report it via [Email](mailto:merbin8300@gmail.com)